Facilities

 Description

-VOXEL is the only national facility in Portugal dedicated to high-intensity laser–plasma interaction, providing a unique platform for advanced studies in relativistic optics, particle acceleration, and secondary radiation generation.
+VOXEL is a high intensity laser facility of 30 squared meters and is the only national facility in Portugal dedicated to high-intensity laser–plasma interaction, providing a unique platform for advanced studies in relativistic optics, particle acceleration, and secondary radiation generation.
 The facility also represents Portugal as a local PI node in the European Inertial Confinement Fusion (ICF) collaboration, linking national expertise to a broader European effort in fusion energy research.

 The mission of VOXEL is to advance experimental research in laser–plasma interaction across fundamental and applied domains— from compact accelerators and secondary sources to extreme states of matter.
 To achieve this, the facility develops and exploits enabling technologies such as structured light at high power intensities coupled to machine learning, which allow unprecedented control over laser–plasma coupling.